 There are no rights and wrongs in art, only integrity.
 It’s how you present yourself to the world that matters.
 It’s only cheating if you set out to deceive.

 For most artists, tracing art is a means to an end, merely a shortcut to the desired result.
 In times past it was an indispensable part of the commercial art world, less so now in the digital world where traditional skills aren’t needed.

 It got me thinking.

-- So when is it acceptable to trace and when is it not?
+- So when is tracing your art acceptable and when is it not?

-- Did the great artists of the past ever trace?
+- Did the great artists of the past ever trace their art?